Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Analysis

 \subsection{Hypothesis 1: Low-Fidelity Data Prevents Catastrophic Forgetting}

-Our first hypothesis is that fine-tuning on our low-fidelity ``synthetic'' dataset results in a ``cleaner'' backbone LoRA update.
-We posit that this preserves the pre-trained model's general knowledge and avoids the catastrophic forgetting that occurs when training on high-fidelity ``real'' data.

-\textbf{Method: Backbone Intruder Dimension Check.} We apply the ``intruder dimension'' analysis from ~\citet{shuttleworth2024lora}.
-We perform an SVD on the original backbone weight $W_{pre}$ and its final adapted version $W_{lora} = W_{pre} + \Delta W_{lora}$.

-An ``intruder'' is defined as a new, high-ranking singular vector in $W_{lora}$ that is dissimilar (cosine similarity $< \epsilon$) to all singular vectors in $W_{pre}$.
-A high intruder count is a mathematical signature of catastrophic forgetting; therefore, a low count signifies a successful, non-destructive adaptation to the backbone's existing spectral structure.
+Our first hypothesis is that fine-tuning on low-fidelity synthetic data results in a cleaner backbone LoRA update, preserving the pre-trained model's general knowledge.
+To validate this, we apply the ``intruder dimension'' analysis from~\citet{shuttleworth2025loravsfinetuningillusion}: we perform SVD on the original backbone weight $W_{\text{pre}}$ and its adapted version $W_{\text{lora}} = W_{\text{pre}} + \Delta W_{\text{lora}}$, defining an intruder as a new, high-ranking singular vector in $W_{\text{lora}}$ with cosine similarity $< \epsilon$ to all vectors in $W_{\text{pre}}$.
+A high intruder count is a mathematical signature of catastrophic forgetting; a low count confirms a non-destructive adaptation.

-The full results of this analysis are shown in the supplementary material (Section \ref{sec:heatmap}).
-The findings, which compare models trained on different datasets, align perfectly with our conclusions in \cref{sec:experiments}.
-This alignment validates both our ``Less is More'' hypothesis and the effectiveness of our spectral analysis tools.
+The full results are provided in the supplementary material (Algorithm~\ref{alg:backbone_drift}, \Cref{sec:heatmap}): synthetic training produces minimal backbone drift while real-data training induces substantial high-ranking intruder dimensions---independent spectral evidence for our ``Less is More'' hypothesis.